telerik/reporting-docs/report-items/graph/chart-types/polar.md

 ## Types

+The Graph supports the following Polar chart types:

 * __Line Polar Charts__&mdash;A Polar chart in which the data points are connected by a line.
 * __Area Polar Charts__&mdash;A Polar chart in which the data points are connected by a line with the area below the line filled with color.
 * __Rose Polar Charts__&mdash;A Polar chart in which the data points are represented by bars drawn in a polar coordinate system.

-## Creating Polar (Radar) Charts with the Radar Chart Wizard
+## Creating Radar Polar Charts with the Radar Chart Wizard

 In this section, you will learn how to create a Rose chart with our Rose Chart Wizard.
 This is a variation of the Polar (Radar) Chart type and is located under the `Other` Charts in the main menu.
 We are going to display the LineTotal of the Product Categories by Years.
 The final report will look like the image above.

-We will use a pre-defined SqlDataSource connecting to the example AdventureWorks database.
-Here is the query that returns the needed fields:
+The sample report will use a pre-defined SqlDataSource that connects to the example AdventureWorks database.
+The query that returns the needed fields is the following:

 ````SQL
 SELECT